-These coconut cupcakes are easy to make for all kinds of occasions and the simple elegance of the white on white is stunning for wedding showers, baby showers, and as an Easter dessert!
+These light and fluffy coconut cupcakes are easy to make just like my vanilla cupcakes from scratch and the simple elegance of the white on white is stunning for wedding showers, baby showers, or as an Easter dessert!

 - Coconut milk delivers a rich and creamy texture to the batter.
-Use full fat, which includes the cream layer on top.
+Use full fat coconut milk from a can, which includes the cream layer on top.

 - Coconut flakes on top of the frosting adds a delicate finishing touch.
 Sometimes I like to use toasted coconut for a little something extra.